huston-school/huston-school.github.io/slides/week-03/week-03.md

 Software design involves problem-solving and planning a software solution.
 This includes both a low-level component and algorithm design and a high-level, architecture design.

 - A *design pattern* is the re-usable form of a solution to a design problem.
-(The idea was first introduced by the architect Christopher Alexander in 1970s)
+(The idea was first introduced by the architect Christopher Alexander in the 1970s)

 ---